protocol-registries/http-fields/README.md

 2. Allow the documentation associated with a field to be discovered
 3. Offer guidance regarding a field's definition during the process of registration

 It's not necessary to register fields that are only used in controlled deployments -- in particular, applications that don't need to interoperate with other implementations.
-This includes internal and private uses of HTTP, and HTTP APIs whose clients are controlled by the service.
+This includes internal and private uses of HTTP, and HTTP APIs whose clients are specific to that service.
 However, these fields can still be registered (typically, as _provisional_) if you wish.

 Generally, a registration request should be made when your document is mature enough for wide review.
 If your reference is an Internet-Draft, that means when it's adopted by a stream (e.g., the IETF stream, the Independent stream), not beforehand.
 If your reference is in another standards body, a request can be made before the document is finalised.